 a.
 AI / ML that Streamlines and Automates Data Integration.

-First, AI and ML offers several opportunities in the area of traditional data integration tasks.
-Basically, AI can automate and streamline many labor-intensive tasks.
+- Streamline Labor-Intensive Integration Tasks.
 Example use cases include data discovery, mapping, data quality improvements, data transformation, and metadata management to name a few.

-However, before we can fully leverage AI and autonomous data integration we need to mature our data standards.
-This means eliminating the ambiguity that exists in much of our data today.
 For a more detailed discussion on AI data integration opportunities, see AIMultiple’s article, Machine Learning in Data Integration: 8 Challenges & Use Cases.

 b.
 Machine Learning (ML) for Accelerating Data Standard Development.